home

 The Netherlands

-Stephan Hartmann is Chair in Epistemology and Philosophy of Science in the Department of Philosophy at Tilburg University and Director of the Tilburg Center for Logic and Philosophy of Science.
-He was formerly Professor of Philosophy in the Department of Philosophy, Logic and Scientific Method at the London School of Economics and Director of LSE's Centre for Philosophy of Natural and Social Science.
-From 2002-2005, he directed the research group Philosophy, Probability and Modeling at the University of Konstanz.
-His primary research and teaching areas are general philosophy of science, formal epistemology, philosophy of physics, and social choice theory.
-Most of the research he has been doing over the last couple of years is contained in the book Bayesian Epistemology (with Luc Bovens) that appeared in 2003 with Oxford University Press.
-His current research interests include the development of a Bayesian account of intertheoretic relations, scientific modeling, voting theory and the role of probability and statistics in science.
+Stephan Hartmann is Chair of Philosophy of Science in the Faculty of Philosophy, Philosophy of Science and the Study of Religion at LMU Munich, Alexander von Humboldt Professor, and Co-Director of the Munich Center for Mathematical Philosophy (MCMP).
+From 2007 to 2012 he worked at Tilburg University, The Netherlands, where he was Chair in Epistemology and Philosophy of Science and Director of the Tilburg Center for Logic and Philosophy of Science (TiLPS).
+Before moving to Tilburg, he was Professor of Philosophy in the Department of Philosophy, Logic and Scientific Method at the London School of Economics and Director of LSE's Centre for Philosophy of Natural and Social Science.
+His primary research and teaching areas are philosophy of science, philosophy of physics, formal epistemology, and social epistemology.
+Hartmann published numerous articles and the book Bayesian Epistemology (with Luc Bovens) that appeared in 2003 with Oxford University Press.
+His current research interests include formal social epistemology (especially models of deliberation, norm emergence, and pluralistic ignorance), the philosophy and psychology of reasoning, intertheoretic relations, and (imprecise) probabilities in quantum mechanics .
+He is also working on the book Bayesian Philosophy of Science (with Jan Sprenger), which is under contract with Oxford University Press.

 ::: homepage